pwolthausen/k8s-workshops/8-live-debugging/README.md

 #### The Clusters

-Create the environment using the following command:

-    gcloud deployment-manager deployments create gke-test --config resources.yaml
+Make the workloads.sh file executable.
+This is a simple bash script that creates a deployment using deployment manager then connects to each cluster and applies the correlating yaml

+    chmod 760 setup.sh

+Run the executable.
+You may see an error for the `unicorn` cluster, disregard this error.

+    ./setup.sh

-The above command will create the deployment which will perform the following:
+The above script will create the deployment which will perform the following:

 - Remove the default VPC
 - Create 2 new VPCs peered together
 - Create 5 GKE clusters with 2-6 nodes each (make sure to have sufficient quota for this)
 - Create a Bastion host (the VM uses osLogin, so you need to make sure you have sufficient permissions to connect).
 Note, connecting to the bastion is not required.

-#### The workloads

-#### **Make sure that all 4 clusters are created and ready before attempting to create the workloads.**

-Make the workloads.sh file executable.
-This is a simple bash script that connects to each cluster and applies the correlating yaml

-    chmod 760 workloads.sh

-Run the executable.
-You may see an error for the `unicorn` cluster, disregard this error.
-    ./workloads.sh

 ### 4. Scenarios